To,

 SECRETARIAL AUDITORS AND THEIR REPORT:

-Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s.
-Manish Ghia & Associates, Company Secretaries, Mumbai to undertake the Secretarial Audit of the Company.
+Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company appointed M/s.
+Manish Ghia & Associates, Company Secretaries, Mumbai to undertake the Secretarial Audit of the Company for the financial year 2024-25.

 The Companys website does not contain some of the mandatory disclosures required to be uploaded under regulation 46 of the Listing Regulations.